NCI R25 Cancer Education Program

 The Cancer Education Program is integrated with the School of Medicine’s Summer Research Scholar Program (SRSP) and its Distinction in Research (DIR) track.
-Students can select a cancer research project for the SRSP and/or the DIR.
-DIR students will be eligible to receive the $4300 Cancer Education Program stipend both for the SRSP summer research experience, and for a subsequent DIR third or fourth year elective research experience.
 Medical students begin by making application to the SRSP program indicating on their application if they are interested in participating in the DIR program and/or the Cancer Education Program.

 The Cancer Education Program is integrated with the School of Dentistry’s Summer Research Program.
 DMD students who elect to conduct a cancer research project will be eligible for support from the Cancer Education Program.
 Students who are selected will receive a $4300 Cancer Education Program stipend for their summer research experience and will be encouraged to continue their cancer related research project during the subsequent years of the DMD curriculum.
 Dental students should initially apply for these positions through the School of Dentistry’s Summer Research Program and indicate on the application that they are interested in a Cancer Education Program position.

-The Cancer Education Program is integrated with the University of Louisville's Summer Research Opportunity Program (SROP).
-Undergraduate students at all levels are eligible, but they must be enrolled in a degree program.
+Undergraduate students at all levels are eligible, but rising juniors and seniors are preferred.
 Students participating in the ten week summer, program should be enrolled in a degree program the Spring semester prior to the summer program and should be planning to be enrolled in the Fall semester following the summer program.
 Students enrolled at any accredited university are eligible and university housing may be provided for outstanding out of town applicants, subject to availability of funds.
-Applications are accessible at the link above and are due March 1.